1924 Stanley Cup Final: Game summaries

+and Billy Boucher were hard pressed to get scoring chances.
+Georges Vezina was brilliant in getting his 3-0 shutout victory that brought the Stanley Cup to Montreal for the first time in eight years.

 Stanley Cup engraving

 The 1924 Stanley Cup was presented by the trophy's trustee William Foran to the Canadiens at a banquet at the Windsor Hotel in Montreal on April 1, 1924.